Richa-rani/SQL---Retail-Store-Data/README.md

-This is a retail store data on which SQL query is used to find the answers to our questions.
-Also, PowerBI is used for data visualization.
+This is a retail store data on which SQL query is used to extract information.
+On the same data, PowerBI is used for data visualization.